wp-plugins/woocommerce-bulk-discount/readme.txt

 Tags: woocommerce, discount
 Requires at least: 3.5.0
 Tested up to: 3.6
-Stable tag: 1.2
+Stable tag: 1.2.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Apply fine-grained discounts to items in the shopping cart, dependently on ordered quantity and on concrete product.
+Apply fine-grained bulk discounts to items in the shopping cart, dependently on ordered quantity and on concrete product.

 == Description ==

-WooCommerce Bulk Discount Plugin makes possible to apply fine-grained discounts to items in the shopping cart, dependently on ordered quantity and on concrete product.
+WooCommerce Bulk Discount Plugin makes possible to apply fine-grained bulk discounts to items in the shopping cart, dependently on ordered quantity and on concrete product.

-The plugin works with WooCommerce versions 2.0.x.
+The plugin is designed for WooCommerce versions 2.0.x.

 Let us examine some examples of usage.